-New England College of Business understands that ensuring the integrity of the student financial aid process is essential to providing students fair and affordable access to higher education.
-As an institutional member of the National Association of Student Financial Aid Professionals (NASFAA), New England College of Business has developed the following Code of Conduct which prohibits activities which may create conflicts of interest in the student financial aid process between the institution and its students.
+New England Institute of Business (NEIB) at Cambridge College understands that ensuring the integrity of the student financial aid process is essential to providing students fair and affordable access to higher education.
+As an institutional member of the National Association of Student Financial Aid Professionals (NASFAA), NEIB has developed the following Code of Conduct which prohibits activities which may create conflicts of interest in the student financial aid process between the institution and its students.
 This Code is in accordance with the requirements of the federal Higher Education Opportunity Act of 2008 ("HEOA") and incorporates all terms set forth in the HEOA.

-Accordingly, New England College of Business shall take reasonable steps to comply at minimum with the following principles in day-to-day financial aid operations:
+Accordingly, NEIB shall take reasonable steps to comply at minimum with the following principles in day-to-day financial aid operations:

 Code of Conduct